geomstats/geomstats/docs/contributing/index.rst

       def test_capital_case():
          assert add(4, 5) == 9

-Use an `asert` statement to check that the function under test returns the correct output.
+Use an `assert` statement to check that the function under test returns the correct output.
 Then run the test using:

     .. code-block:: bash